 A ten-session inflow streak was halted for U.S. Bitcoin ETFs on May 29, as a net outflow of $347 million was recorded.
 Notably, BlackRock’s fund stood alone in reporting a net inflow during the session.

-For the first time in more than two weeks, U.S. spot Bitcoin exchange-traded funds experienced a collective outflow, while a net inflow was reported solely by BlackRock’s fund.
+For the first time in over two weeks, investors pulled funds from U.S. spot Bitcoin exchange-traded funds collectively, while only BlackRock’s fund reported a net inflow.

-According to CoinGlass, a net withdrawal of $347 million was recorded across all 11 Bitcoin (BTC) ETFs on May 29, breaking a 10-session inflow streak that had persisted since May 13.
+According to CoinGlass, all 11 Bitcoin (BTC) ETFs saw a net withdrawal of $347 million on May 29, breaking a 10-session inflow streak that had continued since May 13.

-This also marks the most significant single-day net outflow since March 11, when a total of $396 million was withdrawn from the ETFs.
+This also marks the most significant single-day net outflow since March 11, when investors withdrew a total of $396 million from the ETFs.

 Bitcoin experienced a decline of over 3.5% on the day, dropping from an intraday peak of $108,850 to momentarily falling below $105,000, which coincided with the most recent wave of ETF outflows.